Skip To Main Content

 Ben Lippen’s non-denominational nature helped prepare him for the realities of the mission field.
 “You learn to get along with others.
 Overseas, you need to work together,” Joshua explains.
 “And going through school with people from all over the world, it’s a treasure.
 Later, when I’d meet someone from Uganda or Korea, likely I knew someone from their region.
 What a precious gift that is to be able to have something in common with people, and Ben Lippen gave me that as well.”

-Joshua’s own journey led him (and his family) overseas as the IT director of a Spanish-speaking Christian organization in North Africa and the Middle East.
+Joshua’s own journey led him to take a role as tech support for a Spanish-speaking Christian organization in North Africa and the Middle East.
+He, his wife Joanna, a missionary kid from Costa Rica and fellow Ben Lippen alum, and their five children moved together to serve overseas.
 What began as tech support blossomed into church planting, drawing people from Sri Lanka, India, Nepal, and beyond.
-“That just kind of exploded,” he recalls.
-“That’s part of the reason I’m in Nepal now.
-One connection led to another, and we started leading leadership conferences in 2017.”
+"That just kind of exploded," he recalls.
+"That’s part of the reason I’m in Nepal now.
+One connection led to another, and we started leading leadership conferences in 2017."
 Today, his work continues through various partnerships, helping to nurture pastors in rural Nepal, a country with a Christian population of less than 1% but a rapidly growing church.

 Ben Lippen shaped more than faith for the Fleming family.
 Inspired by his time on the Mountain of Trust, Uncle Lewis carried the school’s values into his work in Columbia.
 In 1973, he and his brother Malcolm opened The Backpacker, an outdoor store that encouraged others to enjoy God’s creation and served the community for over 40 years.

-Hannah Fleming, Josh’s sister, married into the Edgren family, which also shares close ties and a lasting impact on Ben Lippen School.
-She married John, whose father, Dr. Dave Edgren, served as the headmaster of Ben Lippen from 1992 to 2000.
+Hannah married Jon Edgren, whose family also shares close ties and a lasting impact on Ben Lippen.
+Jon’s father, Dr. Dave Edgren, served as headmaster from 1992 to 2000.
 During his tenure, the school’s international student program thrived, welcoming students from around the world into the Ben Lippen family.
 Dr. Edgren’s commitment to the school has not wavered.
 Even recently, he partnered with Ben Lippen’s International Student Program (ISP) director, Steve Sark, on a recruiting trip to China, continuing to foster the school’s global connections.

 Looking to the future, Joshua hopes the family’s legacy not only continues but also multiplies.
 “Somewhere down the line, somebody told my grandmother, my grandmother told me, and I don’t want the chain to stop.
 I want to see it expanding exponentially until the day Christ returns.
 My hope is that the Lord continues to use us as His vessels of blessing for the spreading of the Gospel and His glory.”